Bounding geometry of loops in Alexandrov spaces: Loops and Hausdorff Measure

 Through out this paper, we will freely use basic notions and properties (such as the space of directions, rough volume, etc) in Alexandrov geometry.
 These can be found in [BGP].
-Let $\text{Alex}^n(\kappa)$ denote the isometric classes of complete $n$-dimensional Alexandrov spaces.

-The goal in this section is to prove the following basic estimate modulo two technical results.
-The proofs of the technical results will be given in Section 2.
+The goal in this section is to prove the following volume estimate which easily implies Theorem A.